How to Protect Plists (property lists) in iOS apps

 Mobile developers can Protect Plists in any iOS apps with no code or coding.
 Appdome’s Protect Plist feature encrypts all plist files (properties files), with the exception of info.plist and plists related to app signing (for example: entitlements and provisioning profiles).

-Prerequisites for Using Protect plist:
+Prerequisites for Using Appdome's Protect plist Plugins:

 To use Appdome’s mobile app security build system to Prevent Plist modification , you’ll need: